isc-projects/kea/CONTRIBUTING.md

 want to format code automatically, you will need to have at least one of these tools installed.
-Since by default, these tools look for the closest style file located in one of the parent directories or, otherwise, in a default location, there are a a couple of helpful scripts i.e. `./tools/clang-format.sh` and `./tools/uncrustify.sh` to assure you that the Kea-owned file is used.
+Since by default, these tools look for the closest style file located in one of the parent directories or, otherwise, in a default location, there are a couple of helpful scripts i.e. `./tools/clang-format.sh` and `./tools/uncrustify.sh` to assure you that the Kea-owned file is used.
 They accept any number of customized parameters that would be passed to the underlying tool followed by any number of files and/or directories.
 Passing